 Q – Are there any dress or culture restrictions on girls or boys?

-Ans – Azerbaijan is a modern country, and therefore no restrictions on dressing style.
-But if you are visiting the mosque from inside, girls need to cover their heads.
+Ans – Azerbaijan is a modern country with no restrictions on dressing style.
+But girls need to cover their heads if you are visiting the mosque from the inside.

 Q – Drinking water from taps is safe?

-Ans – Mostly, Azerbaijani people use bottled water, and it is recommended for tourists to use the same.
+Ans – Mostly, Azerbaijani people use bottled water, and it is recommended that tourists to use the same.
 Water from waterfalls in forests or remote areas is suitable for drinking too.

 Q. Local transport options in Baku?
 Or How to commute in Baku city.

 Ans. – walking in Old town.
 You can book a taxi through Bolt or Uber Taxi Apps.
 The taxi ride is very cheap and affordable.
-Even if you stop a red-colored Baku city taxi then they also charge not more than 10 AZN for a 3 to 4 km ride.
+Even if you stop a red-colored Baku city taxi, they charge no more than 10 AZN for a 3 to 4-km ride.

 I hope you will find things to do in Azerbaijan 5 Days Itinerary article handy and helpful.
 So please save this Azerbaijan travel guide as you know now worth visiting Azerbaijan tourist places.